sroychow/CMSJMECalculators/README.md

 The code was adopted from the [bamboo](https://gitlab.cern.ch/cp3-cms/bamboo) analysis framework.

+**NOTE: This is a preview to gather feedback (please open an issue with yours), without any guarantees of stability (including in naming) for now**

 ## Installation

 For using these helpers from python, the recommended solution is to install